aalm/bbs-fw_wiki/Configuration-Tool.md

 [[/img/config_tool/config_tool1.png|Connect]]

 1. Power of your controller.
-2. Connect your controller to your computer using the bafang programming cable.
+2. Connect your controller to your computer using the Bafang programming cable.
 3. Select the COM port corresponding to your controller in the list to the left.
 4. Click "Connect".
 5. Power on your controller.